strake/SonicRealism.kerbal/Readme.md

 * Mutes the sound by atmospheric density — the thinner the air, the quieter the sound
 * Has no effect in IVA mode

-The following shell scripts all assume `KSP_ROOT` is the directory where KSP is installed.
+The following shell scripts all assume `$KSP_ROOT` is the directory where KSP is installed.

 ## Building